 More than one cloud administrator

 Here, the best practice is to create two or more cloud administrator accounts.
-With this in place, if an administrator forgets his credentials to log in, the second or third administrator can reset the password for the first one.
+You can use the forgot password link to reset your administrator password or you can ask another Druva Cloud administrator to reset it.
 This avoids any data loss scenario.

 Restricting access to the admin console